hako-mikan/sd-webui-lora-block-weight/README.md

 In the prompt box, enter the Lora you wish to use as usual.
 Enter the weight or identifier by typing ":" after the strength value.
 The identifier can be edited in the Weights setting.
 \<lora:"lora name":1:0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0>.
 \<lora:"lora name":1:IN02>
 Lora strength is in effect and applies to the entire Blocks.
+It is case-sensitive.

 ### Weights setting
 Enter the identifier and weights.